Daughtry (band): 2009–2010: Leave This Town

-2011–12: Break the Spell
+2011–2012: Break the Spell

 The band's third album, Break the Spell was released on November 21, 2011.
 They released the song "Drown in You" for the soundtrack to Batman: Arkham City.

 Break the Spell debuted at number eight on the Billboard Top 200 on November 28, 2011, with 129,000 copies sold.
 As of January 2012 the album has sold 407,000 copies in the United States.
 On January 26, "Crawling Back to You" debuted at number twenty-four on the Japan Hot 100.
-"Renegade", "Crawling Back to You" and "Outta My Head" are the three singles released from the album.
+"Renegade", "Crawling Back to You", and "Outta My Head" are the three singles released from the album.
 The fourth single "Start of Something Good" was released on September 4, 2012.

 Daughtry commemorated Memorial Day with a performance of "Home" on the West Lawn of the U.S. Capitol in Washington, D.C. at PBS' National Memorial Day Concert on May 27, 2012.

-On May 28, the band was back in the studio, and on May 29, he said that they were back in the studio, and cannot reveal what they are doing but it is exciting.
-They were recording an acoustic version of "Rescue Me" for DC Comics efforts in Africa.
-The proceeds of the acoustic version will go to the efforts in Africa.
+On May 29, Chris announced that the band was in the studio working on "really cool stuff".
+They were recording an acoustic version of "Rescue Me" for DC Comics' "We Can Be Heroes" initiative in the Horn of Africa.
+The reimagined version of the song was released exclusively to iTunes on July 11, 2012.

 On September 24, 2012, the band released a statement on its website that Josh Paul had decided to leave the band.
 Paul said, "The time has come for me to bow out and let the band continue on without me.
 This has been a very difficult decision, as these are not only my band mates, but my brothers."